tamaralynn/password-generator/README.md

 # Password Generator

 ## Functions
-This applications creates passwords from 8-128 characters.
+This website lets a user create passwords from 8-128 characters, based on their chosen length.
 It gives the users the option of including uppercase letters, lowercase letters, numbers, & special characters.

 ## Features